Joint UN programme to bolster critical services for 45,000 people

 For more information, please contact:

-The SRTF and UNDP Syria Announce Significant Progress within the Agriculture Project in Ar-Raqqa
+The SRTF and UNDP Syria announce the successful closure of the Joint Agriculture Project in Ar-Raqqa

-The Syria Recovery Trust Fund (SRTF) and the United Nations Development Programme in Syria (UNDP) announced significant progress made under the “Rehabilitation of...
+The Syria Recovery Trust Fund (SRTF) and the United Nations Development Programme (UNDP) in Syria, announced the successful completion and closure of their joint ...